Map example specification

 language bindings and render-target integrations through a focused map demo.

-The specification has three sections:
+The specification has four sections:

 - Shared baseline — map, render-session, frame-loop, and graphics contracts common to every profile.